vmware-tanzu/thepodlets/site/_episodes/003-why-api-contracts-are-important.md

 [END OF INTERVIEW]

-[0:35:49.2] ANNOUNCER: Thank you for listening to the Podlets Cloud Native Podcast.
-Find us on Twitter @thepodlets and on the Podlets.io website where you will find transcripts and show notes.
-We’ll be back next week.
+[0:35:49.2] ANNOUNCER: Thank you for listening to The Podlets Cloud Native Podcast.
+Find us on Twitter https://twitter.com/ThePodlets and on the https://thepodlets.io website, where you'll find transcripts and show notes.
+We'll be back next week.
 Stay tuned by subscribing.

 [END]